 Demand Sensing needs to be done promptly to allow businesses to capitalize on the insights.
 Dispensing with time-series forecasting and embracing intelligent forecasting through AI techniques such as ML forecasting can enable demand sensing to take place automatically, providing a decisive competitive advantage.While AI/ML solutions help create faster and more accurate statistical forecasts, they can also improve decision-making related to commercial activities.
 These activities are called demand shaping, where machine learning can sense, analyze and recommend actions to the planners.

 Examples here are pricing, promotion, new product, and event initiatives that can be set to achieve desired business objectives, such as optimizing revenue potential, increasing margin, or maximizing sales volume.

 The future of forecasting with machine learning (ML)

-Furthermore these next-generation technologies can take leading indicator data and create a forecast that is free of human bias.
-They can constantly learn which leading indicator data best predicts demand for more accurate forecasts, right down to the level of location, item, and time.
+Furthermore, these next-generation technologies can take leading indicator data and create a forecast free of human bias.
+They can constantly learn which leading indicator data best predicts demand for more accurate predictions, down to the levels of location, item, and time.

-For the food industry, connecting leading indicators of demand such as weather forecasts and satellite images and utilizing machine learning algorithms to better recognize patterns, outliers, and seasonality to predict optimal harvest time creates yield and supply chain efficiencies.
+For the food industry, connecting leading demand indicators, such as weather forecasts and satellite images, and utilizing ML algorithms to recognize patterns, outliers, and seasonality to predict optimal harvest time creates yield and supply chain efficiencies.
 As a result, planner productivity gains of up to 60% have been reported.

-In the end, automated intelligent ML forecasts do not just increase productivity, they produce plans optimized to a degree that neither manual or traditional solutions can deliver.
+Ultimately, automated intelligent ML forecasts do not just increase productivity; they produce plans optimized to the degree that neither manual nor traditional solutions can deliver.

-If you are interested in learning more, read our whitepaper which goes in depth on how AI techniques like ML forecasting can significantly improve forecasting accuracy, optimize how you plan for demand, and evolve your company’s DNA from traditional to digital.
+If you are interested in learning more, read our whitepaper, which discusses how AI techniques like ML forecasting can significantly improve forecasting accuracy, optimize how you plan for demand, and evolve your company’s DNA from traditional to digital.